-Vijay Kumar, Vice President & Bay Area Manager, CH2M Hill (Co-Chair) Vijay Kumar has expertise in large infrastructure and environmental projects such as water, water reuse and pipeline projects.
+Vijay Kumar, Vice President, CH2M Hill (Co-Chair): Vijay has expertise in large infrastructure and environmental projects such as water, water reuse and pipeline projects.
 His main focus is to promote sustainable growth of communities using innovative and creative solutions to transportation and utility needs of the communities.
-Currently, Vijay is Vice President and Bay Area Manager of CH2MHILL (www.ch2m.com), an employee-owned global engineering and project delivery company with 30,000 people.
+Currently, Vijay is Vice President of CH2MHILL (www.ch2m.com), an employee-owned global engineering and project delivery company with 28,000 people.
 For the fourth year in a row, CH2M HILL has been named one of the “World’s Most Ethical Companies” by the Ethisphere Institute.
 He was awarded XBG Synergy Award for his outstanding contribution to the company.

-Vijay has a bachelor’s degree in Civil Engineering and Masters Degree in Civil/Environmental engineering.
+Vijay has a bachelor’s degree in Civil Engineering and Master’s Degree in Civil/Environmental engineering.
 He is a registered Professional Engineer in the State of California.
-He is acting as Executive Sponsor of Congestion Management Working Group in San Francisco that is developing traffic congestion relief strategies supported by the Business Council on Climate Change.
+He was Executive Sponsor of Congestion Management Working Group in San Francisco that is developing traffic congestion relief strategies supported by the Business Council on Climate Change.

 Vijay served as the President of Sacramento Section of California Water Environment Association.
 He was awarded the Young Engineer of the Year by the National Society of Professional Engineers.
 Vijay was also awarded the 5S award by the Hawaii Chapter of the Water Environment Federation.
 Vijay is a strong supporter of improving efficiency in public administration and to identify future City leaders.
 Vijay served as Finance and Economic Development Commissioner for the City of Davis.
-He is active in the San Francisco Host Committee and San Francisco-Bangalore Sister City Core Committee that is promoting cultural and trade opportunities between two cities.
-Vijay is an active member of the Water Policy Board of San Francisco Planning and Urban Research Association.
+He leads the Infrastructure Committee of San Francisco-Bangalore Sister City Initiative that is promoting cultural and trade opportunities between two cities.
+Vijay is a Board Member of San Francisco Planning and Urban Research Association (SPUR).
 He served as the Sponsorship Chair of the 2012 California Water Environment Association’s Annual Conference.
-He also served as the President of Kannada Sangha of Sacramento, a 501 (c) (3) non-profit organization and currently serves as the Board of Director.
+He also served as the President and Board of Director of Kannada Sangha of Sacramento, a 501 (c) (3) non-profit organization.

-Whitney Ramos, Analyst, San Francisco Public Utilities Commission (Co-Chair): Whitney was a 2011 San Francisco City Hall Fellow.
-She worked in the Power Enterprise of San Francisco Water, Power, Sewer where she created reports on topics ranging from energy efficiency incentives to utility trouble response planning.
+Whitney Ramos, Analyst, San Francisco Public Utilities Commission (former Co-Chair): Whitney was a 2011 San Francisco City Hall Fellow.
+She worked in the Power Enterprise of San Francisco Public Utilities Commission where she created reports on topics ranging from energy efficiency incentives to utility trouble response planning.
 Whitney graduated with High Honors from UC Berkeley in 2010, earning her B.S. in Environmental Economics and Policy.
 She continues to work for the Power Enterprise in the Regulatory Affairs Division.